Is your attic always hot?

 This is very important.
 Completely avoid attic fans that are made of plastic.
 Metal is the best material for an attic fan.
 Metal lasts longer than plastic.
 But if the plastic material is of a higher standard, you can go for it.
 The best way to do that is to go to a local store to feel the quality of the plastic materials.

 Don’t compromise safety for anything.
 Safety is important when installing the attic fan.
+It’s different from baseboard heaters.
 Don’t be carried away by the stylish design of the fan.
 Always go for an attic fan that comes with a cover.
 It helps to prevent insects, lizard or birds from getting trapped inside the fan.
 Also, try to wear protective gloves and hats when installing an attic fan.
 Things can wrong in the attic but the injuries can be mitigated by wearing safety gears.
 Whatever you want to do in the attic, the first precaution is to shut off the circuit breaker.
 Forgetting to do this, can lead to calamitous consequences.
 Don’t install an attic fan in an environment where there is a gas heater.
 This is very dangerous.
 Avoid plugging different appliances to one extension cord.
 It makes sense to have a separate extension cord for your attic fan.

 Ease of installation –